ossf/scorecard-webapp/scorecards-site/content/home.md

 ### What is OpenSSF Scorecard?

-##### Scorecard assesses open source projects for security risks through a series of automated checks
+##### Scorecard assesses open source projects for security risks through a series of automated checks.

 It was created by OSS developers to help improve the health of critical projects that the community depends on.